 Split Spindle Version

-A split spindle lock works in the same way as the above solid spindle lock, but with an additional nightlatch function which requires an extra turn of the key to open the door.
-The locking & unlocking functions of the split spindle multipoint door lock are as follows:
+A split spindle lock operates in a similar way to the solid spindle lock.
+However, unlike the solid spindle lock, it includes an additional nightlatch function.
+In particular, this feature requires an extra turn of the key to fully open the door.

 Turn the key in the opposite direction and push the handle down to open.

-Turn the key in the opposite direction and push the handle down, then turn the key a further half turn to retract the spring latch & open the door.
+To open the door, first turn the key in the opposite direction and push the handle down.
+Next, turn the key an additional half turn to retract the spring latch and fully open the door.

 Mon | 9:00am - 5.30pm |